nicklyz/Udacity-Self-Driving-P1/writeup_template.md

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 6 steps:
+1. convert the images to grayscale;
+2. apply Gaussian smoothing to the grayscale images;
+3. use the Canny edge detection from OpenCV to detect the edges of objects in the images.
+4. apply a four-sided polygon to mask the images so that only the edges on the road remain.
+5. apply Hough Transformation to find lane lines in the image.
+6. add the lane lines back to the original images.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by splitting the lines into two subsets, one containing the lines of the left lane and the other containing the lines of the right lane.
+Then I calculate each subset's average slope and average position.
+From there I can extrapolate to the top and bottom of the lines.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

 ![alt text][image1]